How do you charge for sawing?

 How do I dry my lumber?

 You need to have a place to stack your lumber before I saw your logs.
 This should be level and can be either outside or inside.
 If outside a top cap to keep the rain out is advisable.
 The lumber should be stacked with drying sticks between each layer.
+Drying sticks can be made from lath sold at places like Lowes.
 The lumber should have some air circulation.
 Maple needs lots of air while oak does not need much.

 Do I need to bring my logs to you or can you bring your mill to saw on my site?